edbert2397/todo-app-flutter/README.md

 You can edit the title and description of the task.

 ## Profile page sreen
-By clicking the profile icon on the bottom navigation bar, yo will be directed to "AboutMe" page where you can see my profile information section.
+By clicking the profile icon on the bottom navigation bar, you will be directed to "AboutMe" page where you can see my profile information section.

 # Packages used
 - font_awesome_flutter: '>= 4.7.0'